OkilyDokily/currencyexchanger/README.md

                                   |           |
 ## Setup/Installation Requirements

 Install node and npm.
 Clone/download the repo and type 'npm install' inside of a terminal windows in the same directory is the the cloned repo.
+Get a key from https://www.exchangerate-api.com/.
+Add a .env file and add the following line to the file.
+"API_KEY = [Your API Key].

 ## Known Bugs